mmcza/NBA-Awards-prediction/README.md

 Only the mean per game statistics were used as the score was higher than for the model with all statistics.

 #### 5.1.4.
-Comparison of different default models (Logistic Regression, Support Vector Machine, Decision Tree, Random Forest, K-Nearest Neighbors, XGBOOST, LightGBM, Voting Classifier)
+Comparison of different default models - Logistic Regression, Support Vector Machine, Decision Tree, Random Forest, K-Nearest Neighbors, XGBOOST, LightGBM, Voting Classifier (score: 158.75)

 The comparison of the models is shown in the table below: